Background:

 Participants will be able to:

-Connected Learning sessions will be held in Spring 2021
+Connected Learning sessions were held in Spring 2021

 Connected learning combines personal interests, supportive relationships, and opportunities.
 It is learning in an age of abundant access to information and social connection that embraces the diverse backgrounds and interests of all young people.